ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 ---------

-While leading an archaeological expedition near the Great Pyramids, one of my teams lead by Sallah Mohammed Faisel el-Kahir uncovered a large, circular artifact buried beneath a substantial cover stone.
+While leading an archaeological expedition near the Great Pyramids, one of my teams lead by Sallah Mohammed Faisel el-Kahir uncovered a large, ring-shaped artifact buried beneath a substantial cover stone.
 Accompanying the artifact were two remains of human bodies, which we initially hypothesized could be remnants of an ancient burial ritual or guardians of the artifact.
 The artifact